 When you plan your budget for traveling, you have to decide whether you’re going to allow for eating out every meal, every day, or whether you’re going to try and make some of your food yourself.
 Sometimes eating out is part of the joy of travel, but tourist destinations always pump up prices, making the same meals you might find in a different part of town significantly pricier.
 Not everyone wants to cook on vacation, either.
-To save money on food while you travel, these experts weigh in with their tips.

 Seek Inclusive Breakfasts